High King of Ireland: Sacred High Kings

 Early Irish kingship was sacred in character.
 In some early Irish sources, High Kings can gain their power through a marriage to, or sexual relationship with, a sovereignty goddess.
-The High King is free from blemish, enforces symbolic buada (prerogatives) and avoids symbolic geasa (taboos).
+The High King, free from blemish, enforces symbolic buada (prerogatives) and avoids symbolic geasa (taboos).

 According to 7th- and 8th-century law tracts, a hierarchy of kingship and clientship progressed from the rí tuaithe (king of a single petty kingdom) through the ruiri (a rí who was overking of several petty kingdoms) to a rí ruirech (a rí who was a provincial overking).
 (See Rí.)

-Each king ruled directly only within the bounds of his own petty kingdom and was responsible for ensuring good government by exercising fír flaithemon (rulers' truth).
+Each king ruled directly only within the bounds of his own petty kingdom and was responsible for ensuring good government by exercising fír flaithemon ('rulers' truth').
 His responsibilities included convening its óenach (popular assembly), collecting taxes, building public works, external relations, defence, emergency legislation, law enforcement, and promulgating legal judgment.

 The lands in a petty kingdom were held allodially by various fine (agnatic kingroups) of freemen.
 The king occupied the apex of a pyramid of clientship within the petty kingdom.
 This pyramid progressed from the unfree population at its base up to the heads of noble fine held in immediate clientship by the king.
-Thus the king was drawn from the dominant fine within the cenél (a wider kingroup encompassing the noble fine of the petty kingdom).
+Thus, the king was drawn from the dominant fine within the cenél (a wider kin group encompassing the noble fine of the petty kingdom).

 The kings of the Ulster Cycle are kings in this sacred sense, but it is clear that the old concept of kingship coexisted alongside Christianity for several generations.
 Diarmait mac Cerbaill, king of Tara in the middle of the 6th century, may have been the last king to have "married" the land.
 Diarmait died at the hands of Áed Dub mac Suibni; some accounts from the following century state that he died by the mythic Threefold death appropriate to a sacral king.
 Adomnán's Life tells how Saint Columba forecast the same death for Áed Dub.
 The same Threefold Death is said in a late poem to have befallen Diarmait's predecessor, Muirchertach macc Ercae, and even the usually reliable Annals of Ulster record Muirchertach's death by drowning in a vat of wine.

 A second sign that sacred kingship did not disappear with the arrival of Christianity is the supposed lawsuit between Congal Cáech, king of the Ulaid, and Domnall mac Áedo.
-Congal was supposedly blinded in one eye by Domnall's bees, from whence his byname Cáech (half-blind or squinting), this injury rendering him imperfect and unable to remain High King.
+Congal was supposedly blinded in one eye by Domnall's bees, from whence his byname Cáech '(half-blind or squinting'), this injury rendering him imperfect and unable to remain High King.
 The enmity between Domnall and Congal can more prosaically be laid at the door of the rivalry between the Uí Néill and the kings of Ulaid, but that a king had to be whole in body appears to have been accepted at this time.